Ever made your own stock, stored it in your fridge overnight and ended up with a jelly instead of liquid?

 Gelatin can be made from really any animal or fish part that contains a lot of collagen.
 However, in reality it is most commonly made from pig, beef or fish.
 Whether the gelatin is made from a young animal or an old one will influence how strong the final gelatin is.
 Also, fish gelatin in general makes for a weaker gel than the other two.

 The more gelatin you use for making a gel, the stronger and firmer the gel becomes.
 But the strength does not just depend on the concentration.
 Some gelatins are simply stronger than others.
 Manufacturers have a way of indicating this through the so called bloom strength (g).
 The bloom value is measured by pressing down on a gel of the gelatin and determining the weight that can be put on the gel before it breaks.
 Manufacturers use a standardized test to determine this.

 You will find gelatin in either powder or sheet format.
 Both types are gelatin and made in pretty much the same way, just the final steps will differ.
 Both can be used for the exact same applications.
 You will have to convert the quantities from one to the other, which can be a hassle.
 It is often best to just follow the instructions on the box since that will also take into account bloom strength (which is not always given on a pack!).

 How to use gelatin

-Gelatin is a protein so for the gel to work it is important that the protein remains intact.
-As we discussed, gelatin happens to be a protein which is quite resistant to heat.
-Nevertheless, it’s still possible to break down gelatin and make the gel unstable.
+Gelatin is a protein and for the gel to work it is important that the protein remains intact.
+As we discussed earlier, excessive heat can break down the gelatin and reduce the gel strength.
+But there is more that impacts gelatin gels.

-Besides completely breaking down gelatin, ingredients can also just interfer with the gelatin strands that form a gel.
-Acids and salts tend to weaken the gel whereas milk and sugar tend to strengthen the gel.
-Both of them are important to take into account when developing a recipe because more or less gelatin might have to be added.
+Besides completely breaking down gelatin, other ingredients can also just interfere with the protein strands that form a gel.
+Acids and salts tend to weaken the gel whereas milk and sugar strengthen it.
+If you know you’ll be using a lot of either of these you might want to adjust the amount of gelatin in the recipe to make up for it.

 Madehow.com to learn more about the gelatin production process.